xiachen97/XiaChen_hw5TH_csi3150_fs2023/README.md

 }
 ```

 3. CSS style code controls the appearance and interactive behavior of elements with class names "activeInfo", "activeQuiz" and "activeResult" when JavaScript is triggered.

+CODE:

-Opacity: 1 means the element is completely opaque. z-index is a css property used to control the stacking order of elements on a web page. pointer-events: auto; means the element can respond to mouse events, such as clicks or hovers. scale(1) means that the size of the element is not scaled.
+* Opacity: 1 means the element is completely opaque.
+* z-index is a css property used to control the stacking order of elements on a web page.
+* pointer-events: auto; means the element can respond to mouse events, such as clicks or hovers.
+* scale(1) means that the size of the element is not scaled.

 4. All unannotated CSS code basically defines the style and appearance of the web page.